Board Of Directors

 BOARD MEMBER, CO-FOUNDER

-Dr. Issaka has contributed to national medical practice guidelines for the National Comprehensive Cancer Network (NCCN), the National Colorectal Cancer Roundtable (NCCRT) and the Centers for Disease Control (CDC).
+Dr. Issaka has contributed to national medical practice guidelines for the Centers for Disease Control (CDC), the National Comprehensive Cancer Network (NCCN), and the American Cancer Society’s National Colorectal Cancer Roundtable (NCCRT).
+She has also served as an advisor to the President’s Cancer Panel and the COVID-19 Prevention Network, a group formed to provide oversight for National Institutes of Health funded COVID-19 vaccine trials.

 Dr. Issaka completed her gastroenterology fellowship at the University of California, San Francisco where she also earned a master’s in clinical research.
 She completed her internal medicine residency at Northwestern University Feinberg School of Medicine, where she served as chief resident and obtained her medical degree from the University of Michigan Medical School.